azuech/ZPac/docs/README.md

 - On reaching slot → transitions to `GHOST_STATE_LEAVEHOUSE`

 **Frightened flash:**
-- In the last ~25 frames of the frightened timer (~1s at 25fps), rendering alternates the palette between PAL_FRIGHTENED (blue, group 6) and PAL_FRIGHT_BLINK (white, group 7) every 4 frames
+- In the last ~38 frames of the frightened timer (~0.5s at 75fps), rendering alternates the palette between PAL_FRIGHTENED (blue, group 6) and PAL_FRIGHT_BLINK (white, group 7) every ~8 frames (~4.7 blinks/sec, per the fright_flash_table introduced in Phase 11b)
 - The flash is implemented in the renderer as a pure palette swap — zero extra tiles

 ### 12.5 Phase 6.4 — Level Completion